Diver

 Day-to-day tasks

-• do scientific research or underwater archaeology
+• carry out scientific research or underwater archaeology

 • search for and recover missing persons or evidence for the police

-• lead recreational SCUBA dives or teach SCUBA diving skills in the leisure sector
+• lead recreational scuba dives or teach scuba diving skills in the leisure sector

 Working environment